 Since PHP offers a number of ways to read files (namely

-file off the top of my head), I want to use the file that’s best suited for parsing HTML.
+file off the top of my head), I want to use the file that’s best suited for parsing XML.

 After a quick search, I find the following:

 file— Reads entire file contents into an array of lines.

 file_get_contents— Reads entire file contents into a string.